uci-soe/FairytaleQAData/README.md

 To start using this dataset, either clone the repo or download it as a zip file.

-You can find some starter code in `starter.py`.
-This has some functions for traversing and/or aggregating the dataset. `pandas` is the only dependency for the starter code.
 You can find some Jupyter Notebooks to train and run a BART-based QAG model [here](https://github.com/WorkInTheDark/FairytaleQA_QAG_System).

 `story_meta.csv` also contains a list of stories and their corresponding metadata.
 This can be useful for traversing or filtering the dataset.

+## Future Work

+We are currently writing some starter code to help people who wish to use this dataset.
+Also, we are working on annotating the data for bias found in the stories within the dataset.